arm5077/arm5077.github.io/_posts/2016-12-18-turning-an-amazon-iot-button-into-something useful-with-almost-no-code.md

 Why is this button interesting?
 Gooood question.
 I mean, you can't do much with it, besides press it.
 But:

 * **It combined a mechanical sensor with built-in WiFi, in a package that costs $20.** That's actually pretty incredible.
 Even the cheapest DIY setup would easily clock in at $30 or more, and would mostly likely be a great deal more bulky.
-* **It ties into Amazon's _Lamda_ service.** A few years ago, to do anything on the internet, you had to rent a server.
+* **It ties into Amazon's _Lambda_ service.** A few years ago, to do anything on the internet, you had to rent a server.
 They weren't necessarily _expensive_ — Amazon's been in the server game for a decade — but they could be knowledge-intensive.
 You still had to do all the annoying initializing/maintenance stuff that many coders didn't care for.

   Services like Lamda abstract this aaway — you pop in your code, and Amazon worries about the rest.